 What are Transaction-based Indices?

 Measuring the performance of the real estate market is challenging since there is no central point where the data is captured, especially in the private sector.
-The factors that contribute to the difficulty in indices construction are the heterogeneity and the sparse trading of such assets.
-It means that the follow up for the acquisition of these properties is tedious.
+The factors contributing to the difficulty in indices construction are the heterogeneity and the sparse trading of such assets.
+It means that the follow-up for the acquisition of these properties is tedious.